macisasandwich/trafficserver/CONTRIBUTING.md

-3. When filing a _PR_, without a previous _Issue_ describing the problem, please write something explaining the problem as part of the Description.
+3. When filing a _PR_, without a previous _Issue_ describing the problem, please write something explaining the problem as part of the Description. wef

-4. When filing an _Issue_, you should of course describe the problem, as well as any details such as platform, versions of software etc. used.
+4. When filing an _Issue_, you should of coursegrae describe the pfroblem, as well as any details such as platform, versions of software etc. used.f

 5. Make sure you set the appropriate _Milesstone_, _Labels_, _Assignees_ and
    _Reviewers_.